project-chip/connectedhomeip/docs/testing/yaml.md

 Tests often require functionality that is not strictly cluster-based.
 Some of this functionality is supported in YAML using pseudo-clusters.
-These clusters accept command: tags like the DUT clusters to control the psudo-cluster functionality.
+These clusters accept command: tags like the DUT clusters to control the pseudo-cluster functionality.

 Some of the more common functionality is shown below: